-I had a very hard time with self-confidence too, sometimes it seemed as I have two modes, in one I think I am amazing and in the other that I am a total loser.
-We talked about this one day with client with whom we became fast friends with.
+I had a very hard time with self-confidence too, sometimes it seemed as if I have two modes, in one I think I am amazing, and in the other that I am a total loser.
+We talked about this one day with a client with whom we became fast friends.
 He proposed a model where there are 2 scales of evaluation for your achievement.
-First — art scale — is between where you started and where you dream to be.
-You may never end up being next Helmut Newton or Annie Leibovitz, but that’s your aspiration, your north star.
+First — the art scale — is between where you started and where you dream to be.
+You may never end up being the next Helmut Newton or Annie Leibovitz, but that’s your aspiration, your north star.
 Second — business scale — is all about where you are in your current location and niche.
 If you are talented and professional, at least on the level with other creatives in your surrounding you don’t have to apologize for not being Helmut Newton, you don’t need to feel bad — you are a rightful member of your community and you better own it.
-You will always hear the voice of this fragile, critical artist full of self doubt, this voice will always make you question things and make you grow, but not many other people deserve to hear that voice.
+You will always hear the voice of this fragile, critical artist full of self-doubt, this voice will always make you question things and make you grow, but not many other people deserve to hear that voice.

 As for self-centeredness, there is a difference between being narcissistic and being focused.
-I have no time to respond to strangers saying “hi” in my messenger, to win arguments online or to respond to every cold email from retoucher.
+I have no time to respond to strangers saying “hi” on my messenger, to win arguments online, or to respond to every cold email from retouchers.
 Not because I find other people not interesting, but because if I do everything people ask of me I won’t have time to plan, shoot and retouch.
-If I will talk at length with every viewer who writes to me, soon the flow of images will stop, I will be spending time explaining my work, thanking people for their attention and writing “I retouch my own work” over and over again.
-At the same time photography is always about something or someone outside of you.
-Even if you try to express your own emotions, model’s personality will be your prism, and if you shoot portrait you dissolve you own ego completely.
-So self-centered photographer is a bit of oxymoron:)
+If I will talk at length with every viewer who writes to me, soon the flow of images will stop, I will be spending time explaining my work, thanking people for their attention, and writing “I retouch my own work” over and over again.
+At the same time, photography is always about something or someone outside of you.
+Even if you try to express your own emotions, the model’s personality will be your prism, and if you shoot a portrait you dissolve your own ego completely.
+So self-centered photographer is a bit of an oxymoron:)